BMCARDONA/deep_work_tracker/README.md

 Notes about the `table.csv` file:
 - Make sure to replace `MONTH_YEAR` with the month and year for which you want to track your deep work hours.
-- Only category columns (in this case, "Reading", "Writing", "Coding", and "Mathematics") should be added/deleted.
+- Only category columns (in this case, "Reading", "Writing", "Coding", and "Mathematics") should be deleted.
+You can add as many category columns, as needed.
 - A date in the “Date” column should be in the format `YYYY-MM-DD`.

 3. Run the script: